 Good media relations is a two-way friendship.
 The effective PR person is always thinking: what is in the interests of the journalist?
 The ineffective PR person only asks: what message does my employer want me to drum repeatedly?
 Unfortunately, the vast majority of PR pitches – even from some big PR agencies – fail to acknowledge the needs of journalists.

-Check out LBTC’s public relations courses.
+Check out LBTC’s public sector training.

 Ignorance isn’t bliss